-MCB Microfinance offers two categories of business loans from Rs.15,000 to Rs.800,000 to self-employed individuals and micro-enterprises:
+MCB Microfinance offers two categories of business loans from Rs 15,000 to Rs 800,000 to self-employed individuals and micro-enterprises, and since October 2020, a third category of loans, "start-up loans" from Rs 15,000 to Rs 200,000 for the setting up of a microbusiness:

 Products Tenor Interest rates

 Working Capital loans 6-18 months 15%

 Investment loans 12-60 months 15%

+Start-up loans 6-36 months 15%

-Post- Covid-19 lockdown measures
+Post-COVID-19 lockdown measures

-In the context of the post-Covid-19 pandemic lockdown crisis in Mauritius, a new facility 'Relief loan' at a preferential annual interest rate of 7% (instead of 15% previously) has been offered to existing Microfinance clients facing cash-flow difficulties due to the lockdown.
-As at June 30, 2020, the Company has disbursed 25 Relief loans amounting to Rs 2.6 million.
+In the context of the post-COVID-19 pandemic lockdown crisis in Mauritius, a new facility 'Relief loan' at a preferential annual interest rate of 7% (instead of 15% previously) has been offered to existing Microfinance clients facing cash-flow difficulties due to the lockdown.
+As at 30 June 2021, the Company has disbursed 48 Relief loans amounting to Rs 4.8 million.

-Rescheduling of facilities with a moratorium has also been proposed to clients facing difficulties.
-525 loans have been rescheduled as at June 30, 2020.
+Rescheduling of facilities with a moratorium has also been proposed to clients facing difficulties, 941 loans have been rescheduled as at 30 June 2021.